Rural Obesity and Weight Control

 What are some factors contributing to rural obesity?

-Obesity has long been considered a cause for concern in rural areas.
-The National Advisory Committee on Rural Health and Human Services (NACRHHS), in its 2005 Report to the Secretary, focused a chapter on obesity.
-In the 2011 NCARHHS Report to the Secretary, the committee focused on rural childhood obesity.
-Some of the factors identified in these reports as contributors to rural obesity include:
+Obesity and overweight have long been considered causes for concern in rural areas.
+The National Advisory Committee on Rural Health and Human Services (NACRHHS), in its 2005 Report to the Secretary, dedicated a chapter to obesity.
+In the 2011 NACRHHS Report to the Secretary, the committee focused on rural childhood obesity.
+The State of Obesity 2022: Better Policies for a Healthier America also reports that rural counties have a higher prevalence of obesity for adults and children than their counterparts in urban counties.
+Some contributors to rural obesity identified in these reports include:

 - Limited access to healthy and affordable food

-- Limited access to obesity prevention and treatment services
+- Limited access to obesity prevention programs and weight management services

-This map, from a 2015 Preventing Chronic Disease article, shows county-level access to parks and recreation facilities, based on data collected for the 2014 County Health Rankings and Roadmaps.
-Darker areas indicate fewer residents have adequate access to exercise opportunities:
+The USDA Food Environment Atlas shows metro and nonmetro data on issues such as food access, socioeconomic characteristics, food assistance programs, and built environment.
+The map below, from a 2015 Preventing Chronic Disease article, shows county-level access to parks and recreation facilities, based on data collected for the 2014 County Health Rankings and Roadmaps.
+Darker counties indicate areas where fewer residents have adequate access to exercise opportunities:

 How does obesity impact health?